-How to Fix Share Button Not Working in iOS 17 (17.1.1)
+How to Fix Share Button Not Working in iOS 17.4.1

-Users that updated to iOS 17.1.1 and iOS 17.2.1 may be experiencing a bug that causes the Share button to not work properly.
+Users that updated to iOS 17.4.1 may be experiencing a bug that causes the Share button to not work properly.
 Considering that sharing media is an essential part of the iPhone, having this feature is quite a necessity.
 Keep reading to find out how to fix it.

-There are reports from iPhone users that a bug in iOS 17.1.1 and iOS 17.2.1 is preventing them from being able to use the share button.
+There are reports from iPhone users that a bug in 17.4.1 is preventing them from being able to use the share button.
 Some users are indicating that a bug within Siri is causing the issue.
 Disabling Siri suggestions is a solution, but don’t forget more common items such as ensuring you have a proper internet connection and trying a soft reset of your iPhone.

 1. Disable Siri Suggestions